Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Normally, this operation would allocate the entire disk with zeroes, but since all writes to these devices are encrypted, these zeroes will also be encrypted.
 This makes it way harder for attackers to figure out which parts of the encrypted disks actually contain user data.

-### Keyfile

-You probably won't want to have to enter a password multiple times, so we are going to create a keyfile which we will store inside the encrypted home partition and assign to everything else as their secondary keyslot.
-This means you'll only need to enter the home's password, and then you can unlock everything else automatically.

-First, we need to mount it:
-* `mkdir /tmp/home`
-* `mount /dev/mapper/crypt_home /tmp/home`

-Now we need to generate a key:
-* `openssl genrsa -out /tmp/home/unlockkey 4096`
-* `chmod 0400 /tmp/home/unlockkey`

-And lastly, we need to assign is as the second keyslot for other devices:
-* `cryptsetup luksAddKey /dev/mmcblk0p1 /tmp/home/unlockkey`

-`umount /tmp/home`

 # Making filesystems

 Use `mkfs` to make a filesystem for the partitions you created, so that you can actually mount and write to them later.